Davies strong, Rizzo, Wisdom homer in Cubs' 7-1 win vs Pads - WHIZ News

 Rizzo’s two-run double chased Lamet with no outs in the sixth and he was aboard for Wisdom’s two-run homer to left off Miguel Diaz for a 5-0 lead.
 Lamet allowed singles to Joc Pederson and Kris Bryant ahead of Rizzo’s double.

 Rizzo homered to left-center off Nabil Crismatt with two outs in the seventh, two batters after Pederson beat the shift with an opposite-field double to left.
-It was Rizzo’s sixth.
+It was Rizzo’s first homer since May 2 at Cincinnati and his sixth this season.

 Rizzo played 49 games with the Padres as a rookie in 2011 before being traded to Chicago the following offseason.